 - Give praise.
 Don’t let good work go unnoticed.
 Actively reach out to others to tell them they’re doing a great job.

 - End the day on a question.
-This habit I learned from Josh Waitzkin on the Tim Ferriss Podcast.
+This is a habit I learned from Josh Waitzkin on the Tim Ferriss podcast.
 In a nutshell, the habit is to ask yourself an important question at the end of the workday and let your subconscious mind think about it until tomorrow.

 One of my favorite researchers right now is a man named John Gottman.

-His lab has gotten so good, they’re able to predict divorce in a relationship with over 90% accuracy.
+His lab has gotten so good that they’re able to predict divorce in a relationship with over 90% accuracy.

 He’s transformed what we know today about building a healthy, happy marriage.
-Here are 5 habits he recommends (and one of my own) for building a healthy, happy relationship.
+Here are five habits he recommends (and one of my own).

-- Ask, “How was your day”.
+- Ask how your partner’s day was.
 Get a sense for how your significant other is doing every day by just this simple question at the end of the day.

-- Kiss for six-seconds.
-A daily six-second kiss has shown to increase emotional and physical intimacy.
+- Kiss for six seconds.
+A daily six-second kiss has been shown to increase emotional and physical intimacy.

 - Know the Magic Ratio.
 For every negative interaction you have with your spouse, have five (or more) positive interactions.